marco/cs262p4/Teambooth - Distributed Fine-Tuning of Dreambooth Models.md

 Hypothetically, these problems could be ameliorated with one central server running an asynchronous event loop.
 However, doing so would place all of the servicing burden on one machine and is not fault-tolerant whatsoever.
 Additionally, this approach is not extensible at all—it does not, for instance, allow for more than one machine at a time doing merges.
 As a result, we opted for a distributed paradigm with one machine performing MERGEs, and the other machines serving FINE-TUNE and INFER requests (essentially GET) requests.

-This ensures that our application has essentially 100% uptime; the distributed paradigm here therefore makes our application more fault-tolerant, more reliable, and more extensible.
+This ensures that our application has essentially 100% uptime.
+The distributed paradigm here therefore makes our application more fault-tolerant, more reliable, and more extensible.
 (While MERGEs may still have a queue here, a natural extension is making more than one machine MERGE at a time.)

 **Engineering Overview**